SambhavS/Phase/README.md

 ## Comments
 Single line comments can be written by writing a `#` at the start of a line.
 Everything on the line afer the `#` will be ignored by the interpreter.

+Multi line comments can be written by writing `###` at the start of the line that begins the multi line comment and `###` at the start of the line that ends of the multi line comment.